FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 That is a question for the case agent, my friends.

-He's gonna know that stuff.
+He's going to know that stuff.

 The Congress would like access to those communications as well.

-I mean, not just that five minutes, although I think that's the critical time frame.
+I mean, not just that five minutes, although I think that's the critical timeframe.

-There's lots of communications with the phone.
+There's lots of communication.

-Uh well, get in line, buddy.
+Well, get in line, buddy.

-Uh you guys probably won't get that until later on.
+You guys probably won't get that until later on.

 Just being very honest with y'all.

-A lot of you guys don't have a fucking clearance, a lot of you guys are idiots, and quite frankly, it's my case.
+A lot of you guys don't have a fucking clearance.

-I dictate who gets to see what, and uh yeah, pound sand.
+I dictate who gets to see what.

 We'd love to have access as well.

-I see my time is up.
+I see my time is off.

-That's me just being honest with y'all.
+That's me, just being honest with y'all.

-If I was the case agent, because I've actually done these types of investigations, I would not open that out to all you guys where people can go ahead and interpret shit.
+If I was the case agent because I've actually done these types of investigations, I would not open that out to all you guys where people can go ahead and interpret shit.

 And they have called votes on my case, which I'm responsible for.